 Located in a historic 18th-century palace in the heart of the city, the gallery is marked by Classical architecture and rooms with frescoed ceilings.
 Its activity consciously reflects an identity that is strongly rooted in the local area, and which creates intense synergies and a lively atmosphere.

-Steeped in art from a young age, Benedetta Spalletti immediately created a meeting place and venue for exchanges for artists the likes of Joseph Kosuth, Ettore Spalletti, Haim Steinbach, Jan Vercruysse and Armin Linke, who have always supported her bold choices.
+Steeped in art from a young age, Benedetta Spalletti immediately created a meeting place and venue for exchanges for artists like Joseph Kosuth, Ettore Spalletti, Haim Steinbach, Jan Vercruysse and Armin Linke, who have always supported her bold choices.

 In almost twenty years, the gallery has hosted a series of exhibitions presenting established artists alongside upcoming international ones, juxtaposing their works through a dialogue that extends across space.

 The most important exhibitions that have shaped the gallery’s programme are: ‘Tre momenti separati in una contemplazione’, 2007, a project featuring Ettore Spalletti’s sculptures as part of the Grammatical Remark work developed by Joseph Kosuth for his first solo exhibition at the gallery in 2005, in dialogue with a painting by Giorgio Morandi; ‘Absence of Birds’, 2008, a project by Joseph Kosuth and an exhibition centred on difference, with a collection of artworks and concepts by artists from different generations; ‘Festa Castellani Spalletti’, 2017, which intertwined the artistic trajectories of the great masters of Italian art; ‘Giovanni Anselmo, Lothar Baumgarten, Haim Steinbach’, 2017, where the various rooms of the gallery were devoted to the works of the three artists, who chose to enter into a mutual dialogue by creating site-specific works.